You can use DNS proxy (aka smart DNS) to bypass the geolocation restrictions of video streaming.

-- Netflix will stream videos that are available for the region of the proxy server, not your actual region
+- Netflix will stream videos that are available for the region of the proxy server, not your actual region.

 - The proxy server will redirect (NOT pass) video streaming to your device directly.

-In step 6, the video usually will be streamed from Netflix cloud directly to your device.
+In step 6, the video usually will be streamed from the Netflix cloud directly to your device.
 Netflix normally chooses the node closest to your actual location to serve the video.

 How does DNS proxy (smart DNS) unblock video streaming services?

-As explained above, when DNS proxy is used, Netflix will check the available video based on the IP address of the proxy server.
+As explained above, when a DNS proxy is used, Netflix will check the available video based on the IP address of the proxy server.

 Most DNS proxy providers allow you to choose different proxy servers for individual video stream services.
-For example, you can choose Hulu in the US, and Netflix in the UK.
+For example, you can choose Hulu in the US and Netflix in the UK.

 In this way, you can easily unblock the geo-restrictions for video streaming services.

-With DNS proxy, only a tiny portion of traffic is routed through the proxy server.
+With a DNS proxy, only a tiny portion of traffic is routed through the proxy server.
 The video streaming is directly between Netflix cloud servers and your device.

 If you use a VPN proxy, then all traffic has to go through the VPN channel.
 The VPN server has to pass all streaming data to your device.

-So, DNS proxy offers far faster video streaming than VPN.
+So, a DNS proxy offers far faster video streaming than VPN.
 Of course, both will bypass geolocation restrictions.

 Limitations of DNS proxy (smart DNS)